steven-steven/Blog/pages/blog/multi-ai-agent-systems.html.md

 ## Future Ideas

+Crew AI themselves has a couple of examples in [this repo](https://github.com/joaomdmoura/crewAI-examples), like a game builder, coming up with image description and copy for an instagram post (could feed this into image generation like Midjourney), create landing pages, marketing strategy, trip/activity planner, etc.

+If you find yourself taking hours to do something, I think it's worth writing up a crew to do it for you or help guide you through it.

-I do believe that AI will replace tasks (not jobs).
-And Crew AI seems to build off a good framework to extend what LLM brings to the table.
+I do believe that AI makes great mentors and will replace tasks (not jobs).
+Crew AI seems to build off a good framework to extend what LLM brings to the table.
 Here's to many more prompts 🍻